Best Airline for Pets in Checked Cargo (2026)

 - Best Airline for Overweight Checked Bags (2026)Standard cap 50 lb; overweight 51-70 lb runs $100-150 most carriers.
 Lufthansa Business 32 kg included.
 Alaska, Hawaiian friendly.
 Status waivers compared.

-- Best Airline for Flying While Pregnant (2026)US airlines don't require notes under 36 weeks.
-International varies: Emirates from 29 weeks, Singapore 29, Lufthansa 28-36 needs note.
+- Best Airline for Flying While Pregnant (2026)US airlines rarely require notes.
+International varies: Emirates needs a letter from 29 weeks and bars travel from the 33rd week, Singapore from 28 weeks.
 Cutoffs + tips compared.

 - Best Airline for Large Strollers and Car Seats (2026)Every major airline checks strollers and car seats free, but jogging/double strollers and car-seat-on-board policies vary.
 Southwest, JetBlue, Lufthansa lead.